 log on architectures supporting it (i.e., Unix at the moment).

-split into threeset_last_modified
+ap_*set_last_modified split into threeset_last_modified performed multiple

-jobs including the setting of the Last-Modified
+jobs including the setting of the Last-Modified header, the

-header, and processing conditional requests (such as
+ETag header, and processing conditional requests (such as

 IMS).
 These functions have been split into three functions:

-.
-The field mtime
+meets_conditions.
+The field mtime has been

-added to request_rec
+added to request_rec to facilitate

 This is still a work in progress.

-routine provides a standard routine that
+set_file_slot for config parsingset_file_slot routine provides a standard routine that

 prepends ServerRoot to non-absolute paths.